bethanycayeradcliff/spokenweb-pedagogy-workshop/pages/classroom-quick-start-guide.md

 - Add a “Title.”
 This is the project name, and the name of the GitHub repository that will be generated in this process.
 This title will also appear as the project name on the AA site under “My Projects.”
 - Add a description of your project.
 - Add a project slug.
 This becomes the GitHub repository url.
 Note, spaces are not recognized.
 Please use hyphens instead of spaces.
-4. Select “Create Project.”This contacts GitHub and generates the repository.
+4. Select “Create Project.”
+This contacts GitHub and generates the repository.
 Now you have created an AudiAnnotate project, with all information stored in a GitHub repository.
 The next step will be to build the IIIF Manifest, which allows you to associate audiovisual material and annotations with your project.

 #### **Adding an Audiovisual Item**